bingeboy/n-get/README.md

 ## Resume Commands

-- `nget resume`: Resume the most recent interrupted download
 - `nget resume -d <path>`: Resume from specific directory
+- `nget resume <number>`: Resume a specific numbered download from the list
+- `nget resume all`: Resume all downloads from the list
-- `nget --list-resumable`: List all resumable downloads
+- `nget --list-resume`: List all resumable downloads

 ## API